 5. Compound Components

-Compound components pattern is used to build components that work together as a group, offering more flexibility and control over how components are rendered.
+Compound components pattern is used to build components that work together as a group, with child components managed by a parent component, offering more flexibility and control over how components are rendered.
 They allow you to create flexible components that work together seamlessly.
 To put it simply, think of something like a tabbed navigation interface, where each tab, panel, and button is a separate component, yet they all work together as one cohesive unit.

 Here’s an example of how to implement compound components using a Tabs component.
 This example demonstrates how a Tabs component can manage state and provide context to its TabList and TabPanel children.